Footprints of Bonitz family members in history and today

 A memorial stone at a road junction in Rödlitz (district Zwickau, Saxony) was erected in 1964 to remember the six communist opponents of the Hitler regime.

 • Since 1894 Oskar Louis Bonitz ran the Carl Krieger store for linen, notions, passementerie, smallware, and gentlemen's requisites in Oschatz.
-Presumably he came from Burgstädt to Oschatz where he is listed from 1906 to 1930.
-In the 1937 Oschatz directory there also is an entry for O. Bonitz.
+He was born in 1868 in Burgstädt and can be found in the Oschatz directories from 1895 to 1958, the year he died.

 Thanks to Mr. Horst Kohl and his web site Oschatz in those days for providing this information and the corresponding pictures.